Priyanshiguptaaa/CoLA_Sentence_Classification_BERT/README.md

 # CoLA_Sentence_Classification_BERT
 BERT with the huggingface PyTorch library on The Corpus of Linguistic Acceptability (CoLA) dataset for sentence classification and evaluate predictions using Matthew's correlation coefficient

+The results for Mathew's correlation coefficient varies between -1 and +1

 ### Dataset Link: https://nyu-mll.github.io/CoLA/